KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\paginate.py:29`

 **Description**:
-The `Paginate.has_next` method in the `Paginate` class is likely designed to determine whether there are additional pages of data available beyond the current page in a pagination system, which is commonly used to manage and navigate large sets of data in applications like EeazyCRM.
+The `Paginate.has_next` method in the `Paginate` class is used to check if there are more items or pages to be displayed in the pagination process.
+It is likely called by the system or user interface when handling paginated data in the EeazyCRM application.

 ---